estuary/flow/site/docs/reference/Connectors/capture-connectors/PostgreSQL.md

 ```
 This generates a config from the latest version of the connector, provided as a Docker image.

 2. Open the config file called `discover-source-postgres-config.yaml`.
 This is your space to specify the required values detailed above.
-Fill in `connectionURI` (required) and modify other values, if you'd like.
+Fill in required values and modify other values, if you'd like.
 3. Run the command again:
 ```console
 flowctl discover --image=ghcr.io/estuary/source-postgres:dev